trzsz/trzsz-ssh/README.en.md

 - `ShowNotificationOnTop`: Whether the connection loss notification is displayed on the top.
 The default is yes, which may overwrite some of the previous output.
 Set it to `No` to display notifications on the current line of the cursor.

 - `ShowFullNotifications`: Whether to display the full notifications or a brief notification.
 The default is yes, which may output several lines to the screen.
 Set it to `No` will output only one line.

+- `UdpProxyMode`: The default transport protocol is `UDP`.
+If `UDP` traffic is blocked by firewalls in your network environment, you can set it to `TCP` to work around the restriction, though this may introduce additional latency.

 ### Trouble shooting